asthma-map/asthma-map.github.io/pages/bm.md

 # Biochemical Mechanisms

 The AsthmaMap Biochemical Mechanisms layer consists of maps manually developed in the SBGN Process Description language (Le Novère et al., 2009, [PMID 19668183](https://www.ncbi.nlm.nih.gov/pubmed/?term=19668183)).
-They unumbiguously depict biological events on the level of molecular processes, with all the mechanistic details.
+They unambiguously depict biological events on the level of molecular processes, with all the mechanistic details.

 ## Mast Cell Module